chstellar/Minesweeper-Automatic-Solver/README.md

 - Real-time probability visualization on interactive board
 - Automated game logging (outcomes, coverage stats) to CSV

-## Requirements

-- Python 3.6+
-- tkinter (usually included with Python)

 ## Usage

-Run the solver:
+The script requires Python 3.6+ and tkinter (usually included with Python).
+To run the solver:

 ```bash
 python minesweepersolver.py
 ```

+## Results

+Over 128 automated runs, the solver achieved a ~10% win rate.
+Successful runs accounted for 37% of the total 13,070 cells explored across all games.

 ## Reference